 A parent newsletter is sent to parents/ carers approximately every six weeks, giving an overview of news from the site.

-Parents have access to a private Facebook group and a closed section of the Prior's Court website for further updates.
+Parents have access to a private Facebook group and a closed section of the Prior's Court website for further updates, information and a parent handbook.

 A regular Parent Forum, held virtually, is also organised.
 Parent WhatsApp groups for each residential home are also available and there is a site-wide group.